We've Walked Many Miles in Your Shoes.

 David Link – Founder & CEO

-David Link has taken ScienceLogic from a local startup to as successful global organization.
-With more than 20 years experience in the service provider and IT management industry, David is responsible for building ScienceLogic into one of the fastest growing technology companies in the world.
-From the start his vision for ScienceLogic has been to enable the industry to embrace a better way of managing complex IT environments.
+David Link has taken ScienceLogic from a local startup to a global award-winning technology.
+With more than 20 years experience in the service provider and IT management industry, David built ScienceLogic into one of the fastest growing technology companies in the world.
+From the start his vision for ScienceLogic has been to enable the industry to embrace a smarter way of managing complex IT environments.

 David previously served as senior vice president and a corporate officer at Interliant, where he helped establish the company’s strong presence in the ASP/MSP market.
 He also held senior management positions within IBM's Software Division, leading the development of Internet commerce products, and with CompuServe, building global online communication solutions for businesses and consumers.
 He holds a bachelor of science degree from Denison University.